mwess/GreedyFHist/docs/pairwise.rst

 data for transformations can be passed as ``imagew``, ``annotationw``, ``pointsets``, ``geojsons``.
 GreedyFHist supports most common image formats, but if any are missing, feel free to post an issue. `annotations` are annotation masks with the last image channel used to denote classes, e.g., W x H x C, if a multichannel image is used.
+Note that in general, its recommended to use the interactive API via jupyter

 An example call could look like this: